chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 Since the version was left out, version ``1.0.2k`` is used because Mason will always take the preferred version.
-This is a case where Spack's spec expression syntax to specify exactly which package is desired.
+This is a case where Spack's spec expression syntax can be used to specify exactly which package is desired.
 For example, other ways to install openSSL would be::

   mason external install openssl@1.0.2k